 Article published on 18 July 2016

-It can cater for up to 75 children from 3 to 12 years old, and offers more than 20 play features, spread over 3 levels.
+It can cater to up to 75 children from 3 to 12 years old and offers more than 20 play features, spread over 3 levels.

-« This play area is consistent with Sunêlia campsite’s expectancies, since we wanted to offer an entertainment for children of all ages.
-Watching small and older children playing together in the Fort Sunny is very interesting.
+« This play area is consistent with Sunêlia campsite’s expectancies since we wanted to offer entertainment for children of all ages.
+Watching small and older children playing together in Fort Sunny is very interesting.
 The interaction is positive, and older children help their younger counterparts. »

 – says Aurélien Ravet, director of Sunêlia Interlude.